This is part 2 of a post which began with the question “How do we get enough T3 into our thyroid hormone receptors?”

 “As a result of ubiquitination, D2-mediated T4-to-T3 conversion occurs at variable rates, decreasing as serum T4 concentration increases.

-As FT4 rises higher in reference and above, T4-T3 conversion rate will drop lower and lower.
+- As FT4 rises higher in reference and above, T4-T3 conversion rate will drop lower and lower in cells that depend on D2 enzymes for a lot of their T3 receptor occupancy.

 D1 is a two-faced enzyme.
-It’s sometimes a friend, sometimes a foe.
-At normal T3 and T4 concentrations, D1 converts 50% of T4 to T3 and the other 50% of T4 gets converted to Reverse T3.
+Scientists say that at normal T3 and T4 concentrations, D1 converts 50% of T4 to T3 and the other 50% of T4 gets converted to Reverse T3.

 As T3 rises above mid reference, D1 optimizes T4-T3 conversion: it converts less into Reverse T3, more into T3.

-In adult life and at normal FT4 levels, D3 is only expressed in a few tissues like the brain and central nervous system and the skin.
+In adult life at normal FT4 levels, D3 is only expressed in a few tissues like the brain, and central nervous system, skin, certain bone cells, and placenta.

 “There are instances in which TR occupancy does not reflect the levels of plasma T3.